albertomh/DepositDuck-api/README.md

 Unit tests have the `--pdb` flag when run locally, so will drop you into an interactive debugger at the first failure.

+[wat](https://pypi.org/project/wat-inspector/) is available in the debugger.
+To inspect an object and pretty-print information about it on the console, add a line like `import wat; wat / some_object`.

 Follow the [Arrange Act Assert](https://wiki.c2.com/?ArrangeActAssert) pattern as much as possible when writing unit tests.